Thor, deGrom to Bronx? Yankees' hunt for arms just got real

 Here are a few early names to keep in mind:

 Jacob deGrom (New York Mets): At present, there's very little reason to believe deGrom or his Mets teammate Noah Syndergaard will end up switching Big Apple allegiances this summer.
 It seems more likely the Yankees will make a trade with a team not located in the Northeast, or in Flushing.
-And Mets GM Sandy Alderson contends his reeling team -- losers of six straight and tumbling down the NL East standings -- will rebound and won't be in seller's mode at the deadline.
+And Mets GM Sandy Alderson contends his reeling team -- losers of six straight entering Friday and tumbling down the NL East standings -- will rebound and won't be in seller's mode at the deadline.
 But of course, ahead of this weekend's Subway Series between the inter-borough foes, a possible Yankees/Mets trade has been a topic of discussion on sports talk radio and in the tabloids.

 There's no shortage of reasons deGrom would be attractive to the Yankees.
 The 29-year-old has a 4-0 record with a 1.49 ERA in 12 starts, and some of his advanced statistics are among the best in baseball.
 He has one of the lowest hard-hit percentages among major league pitchers, per Statcast, checking in with a 24.0 percent hard-hit rating.
 He's averaging a barrel percentage of 3.0 percent, half the number of the 6.0 percentage average major league pitchers allow.
 His average 84.3 mph allowed exit velocity also ranks among the lowest in the majors.